 Assessing the various options

 Depending on circumstances and preferences, some individuals may want to consider appointing more than one attorney.
 If this is the case, there are various choices; some examples include requiring that your attorneys act together (“jointly”) or giving flexibility of carrying out duties separately or together (“jointly and severally”).
-The kinds of tasks your attorney or attorneys can carry out depends on the power that is given to them in the Power of Attorney document.
+The kinds of tasks your attorney or attorneys can carry out depend on the power that is given to them in the Power of Attorney document.
 For example, some people do a general Power of Attorney for Property that covers all property and financial affairs while others are more specific for only some of their affairs.
 You can also grant independent decision-making power to separate individuals for different tasks (i.e. you can arrange for one person to conduct day-to-day banking and one person to make investment decisions).

 Note: For all of these scenarios, it is crucial to seek advice from a qualified legal advisor so that you understand what each attorney can do on your behalf alone, what actions must be taken jointly and how to deal with conflicting instructions.